Frequently Asked Questions

 Q: What are bearing edges?

 A: Bearing edges are the contours (angle or round) cut at the edges of a drum shell.
 The bearing edge is where the drum head “bears”, or makes contact with the drum shell.
-The style and quality of the bearing edge has a great effect on the sound of the drum.
+The style and quality of the bearing edge effects the sound of the drum greatly.

 Q: What is a Snare Bed?

-A: A snare bed is a shallow, gradual relief cut in the bottom bearing edge of a snare drum, at the area where the snare wire straps cross the bearing edge to meet the throwoff and butt end.
-When tightened, the drum head will follow the snare bed contour, allowing the snare wires to make contact with the head in the center of the shell diameter.
+A: A snare bed is a shallow, gradual relief cut in the bottom bearing edge of a snare drum shell, at the area where the snare wire straps cross the bearing edge to meet the throwoff and butt end.
+When tightened, the drum head will follow the snare bed contour.
+This allows the snare wires to make contact with the head in the center of the shell diameter.

 The picture to the right shows a snare bed on the bottom edge of the drum.